borisqua/binaries/README.md

 # Binary functions

-This is my set of functions to operate binary data
+This is my set of functions to operate with binary data

 ## Reading Binary Buffer